djeada/TempoBench/README.md

 # TempoBench

-A language-agnostic benchmarking CLI that runs any shell command with parameter sweeps, records wall-time and memory, estimates Big-O complexity, and generates reports—all from a single YAML config.
+A language-agnostic benchmarking CLI that runs any shell command with parameter sweeps, records wall-time and memory, estimates Big-O complexity, and generates reports, all from a single YAML config.

 ## Features